KiranGadhavi/banking-app/plan.md

 While I planned to use Tailwind CSS, I want some reusable components to speed up my development process:

     Reusable UI Components: Create basic components like buttons, forms, input fields, and transaction cards.
-This will keep your codebase clean and consistent.
+This will keep the codebase clean and consistent.
-    Atomic Design Approach: Consider breaking down your UI into atoms (e.g., buttons), molecules (e.g., input forms), and organisms (e.g., transaction list components).
+    Atomic Design Approach: Consider breaking down the UI into atoms (e.g., buttons), molecules (e.g., input forms), and organisms (e.g., transaction list components).
     Example:
     Button Component:
     Form Input Component:
     Transaction Card Component:
-    This will help you maintain a consistent design across your app.
+    This will help the maintain a consistent design across the app.

 Lets start with a few components: